Roberto0o/SnapchatRecovery/README.md

 This utility is designed to correct the file dates of Snapchat memories extracted from a backup.
 Snapchat memory file names often include the correct date, but the file properties ("Created At" and "Modified At") may not reflect this.
 This program:

 1. Extracts the correct date from the file name.
-2. Sets the extracted date as the file's creation and modification date.
+2. Sets the extracted date as the file's creation and modification date, with a fixed time of `12:00:00`.
 3. Renames the files by:
    - Removing the date and the underscore (`_`) from the file name.
    - Replacing occurrences of `main` with `snapmem` in the file name.
 4. Copies and organizes the files into two separate directories:
    - A `_formatted` directory for processed files.
-   - A `_discarded` directory for ignored files.
+   - A `_discarded` directory for ignored or skipped files.

-## Features
+### Key Features

-- Automatically adjusts file dates using the date embedded in the file name.
+- **Date Extraction and Renaming**: Automatically adjusts file dates using the date embedded in the file name and renames the files to exclude the date, replacing "main" with "snapmem."
-- Excludes files with unwanted patterns (`metadata`, `overlay~Snapchat`, and files ending with `overlay`) from processing.
+- **Exclusion of Unwanted Files**: Excludes files with unwanted patterns such as:
+  - `metadata~`
+  - `overlay~Snapchat`
+  - Files ending with `overlay`
-- Copies excluded files to a `_discarded` directory for reference.
+- **Handling Skipped Files**: Files that are skipped (due to invalid dates or excluded patterns) are copied to a `_discarded` directory for reference.
-- Provides clear console output showing the program's progress.
+- **Clear Console Output**: Provides clear console output showing the program's progress, indicating whether a file is being processed or discarded.

 ## How to Use